The Japanese art of kintsugi involves repairing broken pottery with gold leaf to produce something more valuable and beautiful than the original.

 And finally, according to Mitsuhashi, while having and feeling ikigai is unique to you and is a potential source of happiness, it is only available through action and not by merely waiting for it to happen.

-We hope you enjoyed reading this article and are on track with finding your ikigai.
-Don’t forget to download our free Meaning and Valued Living Exercises.
+We hope you enjoyed reading this article.
+Don’t forget to download our free ‘Finding Your Ikigai’ Exercise.

 - Ayuda, T. (2018).
 How the Japanese art of kintsugi can help you deal with stressful situations.
 NBC News.
 Retrieved December 28, 2020, from https://www.nbcnews.com/better/health/how-japanese-art-technique-kintsugi-can-help-you-be-more-ncna866471